extism/proposals/EIP-007-extism-runtime-kernel.md

 ### Input

 Extism holds a pointer to the input and only copies it into memory using the `extism_input_load_*` functions.
-This would require the input to be copied into the Extism memory when a plugin is called.
+This would require the input to be copied into the Extism memory all at once when a plugin is called.
 I haven't found this to cause any major performance hit.
 To make this work we will need to add an `extism_input_set` function which is called from the host to specify a slice of memory that should be treated as input data (this is similar to how the `extism_output_set` function works)

 ### Errors

-Error tracking will also be moved into the kernel, it provides two new functions:
+Error tracking will also be moved into the kernel, it requires one new function:
-- `extism_error_set`: To set the current error to a block of memory
 - `extism_error_get`: To return the offset in memory that points to the current error (or 0 if it's not set)